AsociacionDrupalES/DrupalCamp2025/README.md

 ## Initial setup

-Get a copy of the database and files for a closer set up to production, but it's not needed.
+Get a copy of the database and files and:

 ```shell
 # Get started.